Primary Bone Cancer: Chemotherapy

-These are some common chemo medicines used to treat bone cancer:
+These are some common medicines used to treat bone cancer:

-Often 2 or 3 of these medicines are combined.
+Often two or three of these medicines are combined.

 What are common side effects of chemotherapy?

 Side effects of chemotherapy depend on the type and amount of medicines you’re taking.
 They vary from person to person.
-Ask your doctor or nurse for details about the side effects for the medicines you are getting.
+Ask your healthcare provider for details about the side effects for the medicines you are getting.
 Below is a list of the some of the most common side effects from chemotherapy for bone cancer:

 Nausea and vomiting